mitchdavenport88/MSP1/README.md

 3. To clone the repository using HTTPS, copy the link with HTTPS selected.
 4. Open your local IDE of choice and open the terminal.
 5. Navigate to the working directory / location of where you want the cloned directory to be.
-6. Type git clone and then paste the link (example - https://github.com/mitchdavenport88/MSP1) that you selected in step 3 and then press enter.
+6. Type git clone and then paste the link that you selected in step 3 and then press enter.
 7. The clone is created in your cwd.

 ## Credits